-'''

-333 East Campus Mall, Madison, WI

-For appointments: (608) 265-5600 | uhs.wisc.edu
+333 East Campus Mall, Madison, WI For appointments: (608) 265-5600 | uhs.wisc.edu

-'''

-What if I'm struggling with my classes because of the stress of sexual assault, domestic violence, dating violence or stalking, or because the perpetrator is in one of my classes?
+What if I'm struggling with my classes because of the stress of sexual harassment, sexual assault, domestic violence, dating violence, stalking or sexual exploitation, or because the perpetrator is in one of my classes?

-Victims of sexual assault, domestic violence, dating violence and/or stalking can request and get academic accommodations, if reasonably available.
-UW-Madison is obligated to comply with a victim's request for an academic situation change following a disclosure of sexual assault, domestic violence, dating violence or stalking if it is reasonably available, regardless of whether a victim chooses to report the crime to campus law enforcement or local law enforcement.
+Victims of sexual harassment, sexual assault, domestic violence, dating violence, stalking and/or sexual exploitation can request and get academic accommodations, if reasonably available.
+UW-Madison is obligated to comply with a victim's request for an academic situation change following a disclosure of sexual harassment, sexual assault, domestic violence, dating violence, stalking and/or sexual exploitation if it is reasonably available, regardless of whether a victim chooses to report the crime to campus law enforcement or local law enforcement.
 Students should know that requesting academic accommodations, such as asking for a deadline extension or to be moved out of a class, may be sufficient to put UW-Madison on notice of a hostile environment and obligate UW-Madison to investigate as mandated by Title IX.
 Students may reach out directly to a professor or a TA to request accommodations.
 There are also offices on campus who can help students with a request.
 These offices are listed below: